AIRLab-POLIMI/Deepfield/program.md

 * Antonio Sgorbissa, Università di Genova, keynote on search and rescue with legged robots - Title TBD

-* Speaker TBD, INESC TEC, Topic and title TBD
+* Hugo Miguel Silva, INESC TEC, Keynot on underwater robotics - Title TBD

 Special session on **“Mobile Robotics from labs to field: current state and future challenges”**.